In six steps, how I achieved all my 2019 goals

 There is no point setting yourself up for a fail by giving yourself an impossible task or even a goal that relies on another person.
 For example, I had shied away from dating and this year I wanted to change that.
 Instead of having a goal of “Get into a relationship” or anything which would depend on another person, I set myself the task of “Go on one date”.

 It’s always a good idea to give yourself a deadline, whether that’s a couple of months or a few years.
-I split mine into short term (3-6 months) and long term (6 months to one year) and then I write how I’m going to achieve these.
+I split mine into short term (3-6 months) and long term (6 months to one year).
+I then I write how I’m going to achieve these.
 It’s all well and good saying “I’m going to get another job” but then just sit on your ass and hope a job falls into your lap.
-Your steps could be in this case “Update CV” or “Apply for 5 jobs a week”.
+Your steps in this case could be “Update CV” or “Apply for 5 jobs a week”.

-For instance, one of my goals for last year was to sort out my finances required some re-education because the way I was previously managing my finances clearly wasn’t working.
-So I googled away, went to my bank, contacted debt companies, read books and looked online for ways that I could sort my finances out.
+For instance, one of my goals for last year was to sort out my finances.
+This required some re-education because the way I was previously managing my finances clearly wasn’t working.
+So, I googled away, went to my bank, contacted debt companies, read books and looked online for ways that I could sort my finances out.
 If this happens to be one of your goals, I highly recommend The Financial Diet on Youtube and Instagram.

-The more you remind yourself of your goals daily the more likely you will achieve them, science says so and you can’t argue with that.
-And on your worst days it can remind you why you do what you do.
-You can stick them on a wall or your fridge at home (if you frequent your fridge as much as I do).
-Or out them on wallpaper of your phone or laptop or carry them around with you in a note book/diary.
-I personally carry them in my iPad on an app called Paper, that I use to bullet journal and its a good way to keep me focused.
+The more you remind yourself of your goals daily the more likely you will achieve them, science says so.
+Also on your worst days it can remind you why you do what you do.
+You can also stick them on a wall or your fridge at home (if you frequent your fridge as much as I do).
+Or put them on wallpaper of your phone or laptop or carry them around with you in a note book/diary.
+Personally, I carry them in my iPad on an app called Paper, that I use to bullet journal.

 I initially had lots of blog related goals and then my mind frame and the things that were important to me changed.
 Humans can be fickle creatures and it’s ok if what was important to you a month ago is no longer important to you now.
 It shows that you are just evolving.
 Don’t keep doing something just because you said you would.